Please check this page on Friday after 5 p.m. to find out if the observatory will be open.

 MDSGC congratulates the Towson team on their accomplishments and wishes them success in their future projects!
 The three student posters are reproduced below.

 RockOn, a workshop at Wallops Island for sounding rocket payload design, is an exciting chance for teams of students to kickstart payload projects at their home institutions.
 Participants in the workshop will build a working scientific payload and then see it launch on a real sounding rocket!

 RockOn is hosted by CO and VA Space Grants; MDSGC strongly encourages Maryland teams or individuals to apply for support to participate.
-The 2018 workshop dates are June 16-22, 2018.
-Discounted early registration is available until March 23.
-Registration officially closes on May 2, but as of January 30, 2018, all slots are filled.
+The 2018 workshop dates were June 16-22, 2018.
+Discounted early registration was available until March 23.
+Registration officially closed on May 2, but as of January 30, 2018, all slots were filled.

-Maryland teams or individuals planning to attend this year or interested for a future year should contact Matt Collinge for details.
+Maryland teams or individuals planning to attend or interested for a future year should contact Matt Collinge for details.